SethDavenport/react-workshop/handout/immutablejs-overview.md

 `Hello`

-The only way to manipulate with the value of the string is through methods such as `tril`, `slice`, `replace` etc. However, even with those methods the original value does not change:
+The only way to manipulate with the value of the string is through methods such as `trim`, `slice`, `replace` etc. However, even with those methods the original value does not change:

 ```javascript
 var str1 = 'Hello';